elleFlorio/my-blog-v2/content/posts/2018115-actor-based-blockchain/index.md

 title: How to build a simple actor-based blockchain
 date: "2018-11-15T20:32:00.000Z"
 description: "Scalachain is a blockchain built using the Scala programming language and the actor model (Akka Framework)."
+summary: "Scalachain is a blockchain built using the Scala programming language and the actor model (Akka Framework)."
 aliases: /2018115-actor-based-blockchain/
 ---